At Grand Erie District School Board, our vision is to learn, lead and inspire as we build a culture of learning, well-being and belonging.

 As a student at NPC, I have been involved in athletics.
 If I transfer to BCI, will I be able to participate in athletics?

 The Ontario Federation of School Athletic Associations (OFSAA) is the provincial organization which determines eligibility to participate in school sports.
 If the board transfers a program from one school to another, OFSAA has indicated that the board can provide OFSAA with the names of students transferring with the program so that they become eligible for participation in athletics.
+Students transferring to BCI will have their names forwarded to OFSAA for sport eligibility purposes.

 I have been attending Extended French and/or French Immersion at Simcoe Composite School (SCS).
 If I live within the McKinnon Park (MCK) French Immersion boundary, can I start attending the French Immersion program at McKinnon Park Secondary School?